 Are your sights set on advancing your career into management?
 This program provides comprehensive business knowledge with a focus on strategic management.
 Students in this program will learn business skills to help grow an organization in a competitive environment.

 Students will study real life scenarios, apply management and other business skills, and receive coaching from industry partners.
 This program offers a unique opportunity for students to gain an understanding of business management, and apply this knowledge directly to their own industry for development of their personal career.

 The BAS in Applied Management is designed for students who have completed an associate degree from a regionally accredited institution of higher education or technical training provider.
 The degree is intended for students who have expertise within a specific technical area, experience working within that field and who seek to further their education and move into management or administrative roles by completing the requirements for a baccalaureate degree.

 A minimum of 60 credits from a completed associate degree will be applied to the BAS degree, however additional lower-division coursework may be required as a part of the degree requirements.
 A minimum of 45 upper-division credits are required for completion of the bachelor's degree.

-Available at the Cheyenne main campus.
+Available at the Cheyenne main campus and online.

 Business and Accounting Activities